↓

 No valentines between the lines

 I love a samba beat with soft nylon-stringed guitar and congas and smooth bass lines.
 And I deeply appreciate when a singer/songwriter focuses more intently on vocal performance and recording than just about anything else.
-So, I certainly tuned into … Read the rest
+So, I certainly tuned into … The rest of the story…

 Posted in music history | Tagged music history